openedx/edx-platform/doc/course_grading.md

 ## Totaling sections

-The process of totaling sections is to get a percentage score for every section in the course.
+The process of totaling sections is to get a percentage score (between 0.0 and 1.0) for every section in the course.
 A section is any module that is a direct child of a chapter.
 For example, psets, labs, and sequences are all common sections.
 Only the *percentage* on the section will be available to compute the final grade, *not* the final number of points earned / possible.

 **For a section to be included in the final grade, the policies file must set graded = True for the section.**